EpicCMoment/ElevatorGame/README.md

 # ElevatorGame
-A small useless elevator game designed for getting high grades from CENG201-Object Oriented Programming course.
+A tiny, useless elevator game designed and programmed for getting high grades from CENG201-Object Oriented Programming course.

+## Building Instructions

+### Using IntelliJ Idea

+### Using Command Line